At a glance

-The Siamese is an extremely intelligent, loyal and affectionate cat who forms close bonds with their human family.
-They are often described as ‘dog-like’ in that they enjoy to play fetch.
+The Siamese is an extremely intelligent, loyal and affectionate cat who forms close bonds with its human family.
+They are often described as ‘dog-like‘ in that they enjoy playing fetch.

-Siamese cats need to be with their human companions almost constantly; they do not do well on their own.
-They can form close bonds with one particular member of the household, sometimes at the exclusion of others.
+Siamese cats need to be with their human companions almost constantly and do not do well on their own.
+They often form a close bond with one particular member of the household, sometimes at the exclusion of others.

 Three types of Siamese cat